EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

         monitor()
     ```

-## Step 7.
-Uploading Data to EnOS Cloud
+## Step 7: Upload Data to EnOS Cloud

-After the Smart Battery is connected to EnOS, follow the steps below to simulate the voltage, temperature and currents of the Smart Battery and upload the data to EnOS Cloud.
+After connecting the smart battery device to EnOS, simulate the voltage, temperature and currents of the smart battery device and upload the data to EnOS Cloud by the following steps:

-1. Use the `simulate_measure_points()` function to simulate the voltage, temperature, and current of the Smart Battery.
-Define all the thresholds at the beginning:
+1. Define the thresholds of voltage, temperature and current:

     ```python
     VOL_MAX = 4.5;
     VOL_MIN = 3.8;